 Class II Disposal Well Requirements

 States (including federally recognized tribes and U.S. territories) have the option of requesting primacy for Class II wells under either Section 1422 or 1425 of the SDWA.

 Under Section 1422 states must meet EPA’s minimum requirements for UIC programs.
 Programs authorized under section 1422 must include well owner and operator requirements for:

 Under Section 1422 enhanced recovery wells may either be issued permits or be authorized by rule.
 Disposal wells are issued permits.
 The owners or operators of the wells must meet all applicable requirements, including strict construction and conversion standards and regular testing and inspection.

 Under Section 1425 states must demonstrate that their existing standards are effective in preventing endangerment of USDWs.
 These programs must include requirements for:

 The primary purpose of Class II Saltwater Disposal Wells is to provide an environmentally safe method for the disposal of the saltwater produced from oil and gas extraction and to protect drinking water sources.
 Surface casing is installed to keep any potential contamination on the surface from entering around the well.
 Steel casing pipe is cemented into the hole down to at least 100 feet below the water source.

-The above video goes into detail as to how a saltwater disposal well is constructed, utilized, and how it protects drinking water.
+The above video goes into detail as to how a commercial saltwater disposal well is constructed, utilized, and how it protects drinking water.